 This turns negotiation from a sequence of events into a system that compounds advantage.

-Relevant Negotiation Surgery™ entry point: Negotiating The Delivery™
+Relevant Negotiation Surgery™ entry point: Negotiating the Delivery™

 Use the Control Gap Diagnostic to identify where your deals are losing control across the lifecycle.